MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/03-Ex1-3-use-outlook-communicate-findings.md

    > [!NOTE]
    > For each request that you make, Copilot generates a new draft of the email.
 You can optionally navigate to a prior draft and keep it, or you can ask Copilot to modify that draft (rather than the last draft).
 By default, you typically make each new request while viewing the last draft.

 7. While you're satisfied with the contents of the email, you're unsure about its tone.
-In the Copilot window, one of the edit options is **Change Tone**.
-Select one of the tones that you want from the menu that's displayed.
+Select **Replace** at the bottom of the draft.
+In the body of the email, select the **Open Copilot** icon.
+If **Change Tone** is available, select it, and then select one of the tones from the submenu.
+If **Change Tone** doesn't appear, enter a request in the Copilot prompt field to rewrite the email using a different tone.

 8. Review the results.
 Continue to make any updates that you feel are necessary.
 Try different tones and lengths.
 Note how the draft number changes with each change request.

 9. You can select the backward and forward arrows to go back through the prior drafts to view the changes.
 Review each of the drafts.
-Once you settle on a specific draft that you would like to use, ensure that draft is displayed in the draft window and then select the **Replace** option in the Copilot menu.
+Once you settle on a specific draft that you would like to use, ensure that draft is displayed in the draft window and then select the **Replace** option at the bottom of the draft.

-10. Review the results.
-Copilot should have inserted the draft into the actual body of the email.
+10. Review the new draft that Copilot generated.
 Now, once you use Copilot to draft the initial email, you can still use it to modify the email even after inserting the draft.

       - When modifying an actual email message, you must highlight the portion of the email that you want changed, whether it be a sentence, paragraph, or the entire email.

       - Or if you want Copilot to add more text to the email, you must position the cursor where you want Copilot to insert the text.

         In looking at the email, you decide to make one more change.
 You want to add one final paragraph at the end that mentions how you're looking forward to moving ahead with these actionable insights to help improve the management culture at Contoso.
 You want this paragraph at the very end, so select the last sentence or paragraph in the email.
 That way, you can have Copilot insert this new paragraph below the selected sentence or paragraph.
-When you select into the email, note how Copilot displays the **Open Copilot** (pencil) icon.
+When you select into the email, note how Copilot displays the **Open Copilot** icon.
 Select the **Open Copilot** icon.

 11. In the Copilot window that appears, ask Copilot to add a paragraph that mentions how you're looking forward to moving ahead with these actionable insights to help improve the management culture at Contoso.